hjkissinger/hjkissinger.github.io/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/hjkissinger-pic_450x580.jpg){: .align-right}

 <p>Hi, my name is Hannah J. Kissinger!
 I am an interdisciplinary data analyst who loves cleaning, diving into, and unraveling data mysteries.
 My goal is to make data-derived insights simple yet compelling for stakeholders.
 I believe that knowledge generated from data has the power to protect people and the planet, driving change through informed solutions.
-<br>When I am not working on code- I love to sit in front of my fireplace while I knit, read, and spend time with my six rescue dogs!
+<br><br>When I am not working on code- I love to sit in front of my fireplace while I knit, read, and spend time with my six rescue dogs!
 In the warmer weather, I enjoy going on naturalist hikes.
 My life philosophy is <strong>'Live Hygge!' </strong><em>(Live Cozy!)</em>

 <p><strong>Degrees & Specializations:</strong></p>
 <ul>